JMKoerner/phytec-reel-board-vcd-mesh-badge-de-v2/README.md

 ![Screenshot](reel_Board_vcd_badge.jpg)
 ![Screenshot](reelboard_de_4.jpg)

-Maindisplay on an reel board with LVGL support.
+Version 02.2024: Maindisplay on an reel board with LVGL support.
 Now for "reelboard hardware 1507.3" and Zephyr-sdk-0.10.3.

 Here is the complete build directory for flashing direct in board 1507.3 available.